FriendFinder Review: Online Dating

 You can generate "points" with FriendFinder by buying them or engaging in certain activities, such as adding an article (30 points) and getting your real-life friends to sign up for FriendFinder (2,000 points).
 Redeem these points for bling (customizable image that you can give to other users), virtual flowers, or "featured member" status.
 You can also write testimonials about other users, although it's not polite to kiss and tell.

 FriendFinder has several different levels of users.
 Silver and Gold memberships allow you to see more and more, respectively, of FriendFinder's members, blogs, articles, phone support, groups, videos, and photos.
 You also get more visibility and promotion.
 VIP membership, on the other hand, can only be purchased once you are a Gold member and simply maximizes your visibility, putting your photos and videos in a special section called "Meet the VIPs."
+You can also purchase a separate profile enhancement that highlights your profile in search listings and emails for improved visibility (3 months at $8.95/month or 1 month at $9.95/month).

 This site is best for people who are flexible with their relationship goals.
 It's also great for someone with a lot of free time to learn the site's navigation, comment on articles, customize your profile, add even more pages to your profile page, and send messages of varying types.
 It's like a cluttered, overwhelming Facebook for daters.